fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

   ...
 ```

-To help us, docker-compose set up a network when we ran _docker-compose up_.
+To help us, Docker Compose set up a network when we ran _docker-compose up_.
 It also added all of the containers in the <i>docker-compose.yml</i> to the network.
 A DNS makes sure we can find the other container.
 The containers are each given two names: the service name and the container name.

 Since we are inside the container, we can also test the DNS!
 Let's curl the service name (app) in port 3000